NCAR/seqgentools/README.rst

       File "<stdin>", line 1, in <module>
     TypeError: 'itertools.product' object is not subscriptable

-"seqgentools" takes the core capabilities of "itertools_" and adds indexing capability to them.
+"seqgentools" takes the core capabilities of "itertools_" and adds randomly-accessible indexing capability to them.

 .. code-block:: python